kacorcoran/HPU_Observe/README.md

 ```sh
 > python setup.py
 ```
 Below is a sketch (with a key) of the file structure that is created and subsequently used by HPU_Reduce.
 You will have to place your raw science frames in the ```raw_frames``` directory for HPU_Reduce to run.
 Calibration frames can be placed in the ```cal_frames``` directory directly or you can sort them into their respective subdirectories if you wish.
-Calibration frames are not necessary for HPU_Reduce to run, but you must specify this in the ```analysis_options``` file using ```"calibration": False```.
+Calibration frames are not necessary for HPU_Reduce to run, but you must specify this in the ```analysis_configs``` file using ```"calibration": false```.
 You do not have to use this file structure if you don't like it - just make the modifications that suit your workflow.

 Directory Key:<br/>
-(T) = Top directory
-(I) = Intermediate directory
-(S) = Subdirectory
+(T) = Top directory       (I) = Intermediate directory      (S) = Subdirectory
 ![file tree diagram](file_tree.png)